Evidence-Based, Research-Proven: Measuring Lexia’s Impact

 Promising studies include correlational evidence that the program has an impact.
 These studies may not include a control group, but selection effects are addressed statistically.

 This study tracked 3rd grade Core5 users throughout an academic year (excluding students who didn't meet usage from analyses).

-Representatives from Lexia's Education and Research Department have presented research on Lexia's efficacy and pedagogical components at conferences around the world.
+Explore research presentations by members of Lexia's Education and Research Department, including research on Lexia's efficacy and pedagogical components at conferences around the world.